Drake has bought Tupac's ring at auction for $1million

-Drake has worn an iconic ring belonging to Tupac Shakur at auction for $1million (£780,000).
+Drake has bought an iconic ring belonging to Tupac Shakur at auction for $1million (£780,000).

 The ring, featuring gold, diamond, and ruby, was worn during the late rapper’s final public appearance in 1996.